ftravers/datomic-tutorial/README.md

 criteria need to be true for a given entity to be included in the results.

-Lets breakdown the first part of the query:
+Let's breakdown the first part of the query:

     [?e :user/age ?age]